Category:

 March 12, 2024 in Uncategorized

-When you re-install Session Buddy, you can transfer your collections and history from an export file created with a previous install by using the Restore feature.
+When you re-install Session Buddy, you can transfer your collections and history from a backup file created with a previous install by using the Restore feature.
 You can find Restore in the Session Buddy gear menu.

-Restore presents a dialog that you can drag an export file into.
-After you drop the file into the gray area, Session Buddy will check it and display the number of collections and history items found.
+Restore presents a dialog that you can drag a backup file into.
+After you drop the file into the gray area, Session Buddy checks it and displays the number of collections and history items found.

 Why not use Import?

-• Restore includes both collections and history.
-Import only includes collections.
+• Backup and Restore include both collections and history.
+Import and Export only include collections.

-• Restore will only create collections that have not already been restored.
-Import, on the other hand, will duplicate collections when the same file is imported again.
+• Restore only creates collections that have not already been restored.
+Import, on the other hand, will always create new collections, which could result in duplication when the same file is imported again.

 • Restore preserves pinned collections, whereas Import removes pins from collections.